Iconica-Development/flutter_form_wizard/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_date_time_picker.svg)](https://github.com/Iconica-Development) [![Build status](https://img.shields.io/github/workflow/status/Iconica-Development/flutter_form/CI)](https://github.com/Iconica-Development/flutter_form/actions/new) [![style: effective dart](https://img.shields.io/badge/style-effective_dart-40c4ff.svg)](https://github.com/tenhobi/effective_dart)
 # Flutter Form

-Flutter Form is a package you can use to create a single or multi page form with premade or custom inputfields.
+Flutter Form Wizard is a package you can use to create a multi page form with premade or custom inputfields.

 ![Form GIF](flutter_form.gif)

 ## Features

-- Single or multi page form with the ability to define the navigational buttons.
+- Multi page form with the ability to define the navigational buttons.
 - A handfull premade fields with their own controllers.
 - Full posibilty to create custom inputfields and controllers which can be used along side the premade fields and controllers.
 - A checkpage where the end user can check his answers and jump back to the page of an inputfield to change his answer without going through the whole form.